-Calima is a hot, oppressing dust and sand-laden, southerly to southeasterly, sometimes easterly wind in the Canary Islands region.
+Calima is a hot, dust and sand-laden, southerly to southeasterly, sometimes easterly wind in the Canary Islands region.

 Sat in an airless coach,

 More like the now calcified rosemary soap you got for Christmas one year.

 And placeless too: her voice a mix of four languages, two diacritical signs per breath

 She came here on holiday, took a sick friend’s place, just for a week